 To be eligible for consideration, a film must meet at least two of the following four criteria:

-1) Film centers gender and social justice issues.
+1) The film centers gender and social justice.

-3) Film was created by people underrepresented in film/media, particularly those who identify as white womxn, womxn or men of color, queer, transgender, nonbinary, disabled.
+3) The film was created by people underrepresented in mainstream media, particularly but not limited to those who identify as women/womxn, femmes, people of color, Native, Black, queer, transgender, nonbinary/gender-expansive, and/or disabled.

-4) Film was created by people from the Davis/Sacramento region.
+4) The film was created by people from the greater Sacramento region.

 SUBMISSION REQUIREMENTS

-3) Cover letter: a 300-word statement that addresses how the film fits at least two of the four submission criteria
+3) Application statement: a brief note that addresses how the film fits at least two of the four eligibility criteria

-A separate application must be completed for each film submitted.
-Although reasonable care will be taken to protect submissions from loss or damage, the Regents of the University of California does not assume responsibility for films submitted to the DFFF.
+A separate submission must be prepared for each film under consideration.
+Although reasonable care will be taken to protect submissions from loss or damage, the Regents of the University of California do not assume responsibility for films submitted to DFFF.

 DAVIS FEMINIST FILM FESTIVAL SUBMISSION AGREEMENT

 Exhibition: Submitted works will be reviewed by the festival curation team before some are selected for public exhibition.
-By submitting a film, I understand that it may be screened for public exhibition as part of the 2023 Davis Feminist Film Festival and I authorize the UC Davis festival organizers to exhibit my film, should they choose to do so.
+By submitting a film, I understand that it may be screened for public exhibition as part of the 2025 Davis Feminist Film Festival and I authorize the UC Davis festival organizers to exhibit my film, should they choose to do so.
+At their discretion, festival organizers may also reproduce and distribute marketing materials related to my film, such as film posters.

 Permissions and Rights: I have obtained written permissions and rights to use all of the copyrighted material contained in my submitted work, including but not limited to consents from actors and music licenses for any commercial music.
 I will provide proof of such permissions upon request.
 I will be fully responsible for any problems, legal or otherwise, resulting from failure to obtain proper consents, releases, or licenses.